New Product Development Tips

 A medical client needed an overmolded container.
 The substrate had a heavily ribbed area.
 This ribbed area was necessary to maintain uniform wall, which would prevent sink, and maintain the geometry for the intended function.
 Simply put, the flat wall had to stay flat in order to interface with the mating component, which also had a flat wall.

-The Natech Engineers created some samples based on the original design with the heavy ribbing.
-But during sampling, they found bumps or bubbles on the overmold in the heavily ribbed area and could not process the bumps out.
+The Natech engineers created samples based on the original design with the heavy ribbing.
+However, during sampling they found bumps or bubbles on the overmold in the heavily ribbed area and could not process the bumps out.
 The bubbles caused an aesthetic nonconformity on the visible surface of the part.

 A new tool modification would take several weeks and might or might not have worked.
 The Natech Engineers followed the four steps of Lean Product Development.

 Hypothesize & Plan